-This recipe creates a simple but delicious meal from items that you most likely already have in your kitchen and with the free run chicken you just bought (or got for free when you joined SPUD using the promo code CHICKEN, welcome!).
-This recipe serves two but can easily be doubled if you are planning for more company.
+This recipe creates a simple but delicious meal from items that you most likely already have in your kitchen.
+It serves two but can easily be doubled if you are planning for more company.

 The main ingredient:

 - 2 free run boneless skinless chicken breasts cut into strips of even thickness

 - 1/2 cup of tamari or soy sauce